Updated July, 2020

-- Identify and describe alternative business scenarios and models.
+- Identifies and describes alternative business scenarios and models.

-- Compare and contrast scenarios based on goals of the producer group.
+- Compares and contrasts scenarios based on goals of the producer group.

-- Outline criteria for decision making among alternatives.
+- Outlines criteria for decision making among alternatives.

 - Deciding that a viable business opportunity is not available and moving to end the business investigation process.